Networking config Version 1¶

 largest size packet or frame, specified in octets (eight-bit bytes), that can

 be sent in a packet- or frame-based network.
-Specifying mtu
+Specifying mtu is optional.

 Note